saifulkhan/storytelling-vis/README.md

 - The previous prototypes contain six stories, however, in this new repository so far we only ported two stories.
 We will gradually port the remaining four stories and will also add more stories.

 ## References
+This repository contains the source code accompanying our research on utilizing Meta Story Board (MSB) Feature-Action Design Patterns for creating storytelling visualizations with time series data.
+Our work is detailed in the paper titled "Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data"[⤴](https://arxiv.org/abs/2402.03116v1).

 Please cite our paper as follows: